SSoelvsten/adiar/CONTRIBUTING.md

     in *nocase*, e.g. `bdd_istrue(f)`.

 - Type variables exposed from a class have their names suffixed with `_type`.
-  Template type parameters are suffixed with `_t`.
-Global types are *not* suffixed with anything (except if there is a good reason to do it).
+  Template type parameters are written in `CamelCase` whereas global types, e.g. classes, are written in `snake_case` with *no* suffix (except if there is a good reason to do it).

-  This aligns with *std* and prevents shadowing between the two.
+  This aligns with *std* and prevents shadowing between the three "kinds" (types of types).

 - Private class member variables are prefixed with a single `_`; non-static public ones may also be prefixed as such.

 The entire public API, i.e. everything in the *adiar* namespace, should adhere to the above.
-Yet, the internal logic in *adiar::internal* may still .
+Yet, the internal logic in *adiar::internal* may still at this point not be up to date.
 Please fix these when you see them.
 But, do those changes in an independent commit of one changing/adding logic.

 ### §4 No Almost Always Auto!